pdeguzman96/BuildYourOwnImageClassifier/README.md

 ### Command line applications train.py & predict.py (leverage code from load_model.py, and data_processing.py)

+## Use train.py to train your own neural network!
+Tip: train this on a GPU, or you'll *never* finish.
 train.py arguments...

 1.  'data_directory'.
 'Provide data directory on which to train the model.
 Mandatory argument', type = str